HHSDigitalMediaAPIPlatform/SyndicationSDK_JS/README.md

 **sort**: String - // [*](#sorting)Set of fields to sort the records by.

 **Sort By**
-id, name, acronyml, websiteUrl, largeLogoUrl, smallLogoUrl, contactEmail
+id, name, acronym, websiteUrl, largeLogoUrl, smallLogoUrl, contactEmail

 **Example:**